KIPAC/BootCamp/docs/macos_setup.md

 ### Anaconda

 Anaconda is a combination of python and a software package management system.
-You can either install the full anaconda package or your can use install miniconda, a mininal installer that bootstraps itself and only installs the package you need.
+You can either install the full anaconda package or your caninstall miniconda, a mininal installer that bootstraps itself and only installs the package you need.

 [anaconda](https://docs.anaconda.com/anaconda/install/mac-os/)

 [minconda](https://docs.conda.io/en/latest/miniconda.html)

+If you go the route of installing miniconda there are a number of packages, such as jupyter notebooks that you will likely need to install.

 ### git